hanadrizz/The-Barkeeper/README.md

   jamaal | Responds with a picture of a cow stuck in a fence with subtitle "jamaal"
-  sex | Responds with "thats what i have with your mom lmao :fire::fire::fire::fire:" sus | Responds with "sus"
+  sex | Responds with "thats what i have with your mom lmao :fire::fire::fire::fire:" sus | Responds with "sus" rps [move] | You can't win at "Rock Paper Scissors" complementarybread | pun on the word "compliment" and the complementary bread you receive at resturants.
+The bot sends you a private message with an image of a bread with the caption "You're cute."